blessychoco/ClarityShield/README.md

 * Transfer ownership of registered intellectual property
 * Extend the registration period of intellectual property
 * Automatic expiration of IP registrations
+* Verify the current owner of a specific IP ID (new feature)

 ## Smart Contract Overview